Early Education Degree Program, PreK-4 (Bachelor of Science)

-Current Position: 3rd grade teacher in the Wissahickon School District
+Current Position: 5th grade teacher in Horry County Schools, Myrtle Beach, SC (formerly a 3rd grade teacher for the Wissahickon School District)

 Melissa landed her job just three days after graduation.
 While at GMercyU, she served as President of the Special Education Club and attended GMercyU’s annual Autism Conference to complement her education.
 She also led our field hockey team to two conference championships in 2014 and 2017.

 “Ms. Pierantozzi continuously helped me prepare lesson plans and prepare for teaching positions.
 She actually helped me prepare for an interview with Wissahickon School District where I was hired.
 GMercyU’s Education Department is a very close community.
 We, as students, knew the professors were there to support us no matter what.”